sarthakkkk7/weather-fetch/README.md

 ```
 ### 🌍Weather details:
 ```
-Enter a city name 🌆: Khopoli
+Enter a city name 🌆 : Khopoli
-As of 23:02:42
+08:40 PM

 The Weather in Khopoli:

-🌡️ Temperature: 25.45°C (Feels like 26.37°C)
+🌡️  Temperature: 26.8°C (Feels like 29.81°C)
-☁️ Condition: broken clouds
+☁️  Condition: overcast clouds
-💧 Humidity: 89%
+💧 Humidity: 86%
-💨 Wind Speed: 1.75 m/s
+💨 Wind Speed: 1.29 m/s
 🌧️  Rain: 0 mm in the last hour

-Thank you for using the Weather App!🙏🏼
+Thank you for using the Weather App!🙏
 ```

 📌 *Note:* Get your API key from https://openweathermap.org/api and put it inside `.env` like: